Bonsai trees - light.

 This allowed my bonsai trees to survive and flourish under indoor lighting.
 I created the perfect environment for their growth, even with limited space.

-See also Can Bonsai Trees Grow Big?
+See also When Do Bonsai Trees Turn Pink?

 The indoor lighting provided the necessary light for photosynthesis and allowed me to meet the specific needs of each tree.